Chapter 1 of 9

 Evidence Over Opinion

 To cross the Uncertainty Gap safely, you must replace opinions with evidence.
 The problem is that not all evidence is created equal.
+As we introduced in the Executive Summary, evidence exists on a spectrum -- and the type of evidence you should seek depends on the stage of validation you're in.

 The Evidence Hierarchy